 Mentoring remains the cornerstone of the teaching - learning experience.
-Pedagogical tools of flipped classrooms, immersion learning, field studies and application based research are interwoven in an interdisciplinary sense throughout the educational curriculum.
-The uniform University of Delhi prescribed syllabus is enriched by add-on courses, certificate courses and modules in order to provide a flavour of unique experience at Miranda.
+Pedagogical tools of flipped classrooms, immersion learning, field studies and application-based research are interwoven in an interdisciplinary sense throughout the educational curriculum.

-Our endeavour for innovation and quest for excellence has received recognition in the form of awards and accolades.
-Miranda House has been ranked as number 1 college in India under NIRF ranking of Ministry of Human Resource Development, Government of India, for five consecutive years - 2017, 2018, 2019, 2020 & 2021.
-It has been graded as NAAC Grade A+ with CGPA 3.61 and has been rated as DBT Star College.
+Our endeavour for innovation and quest for excellence has received recognition in the form of several awards and accolades.
+Miranda House has been ranked as number 1 college in India under National Institutional Ranking Framework (NIRF) of Ministry of Education, Government of India, for six consecutive years - 2017, 2018, 2019, 2020, 2021 & 2022.
+It has been graded A+ by NAAC with CGPA 3.61 and rated as DBT Star College.
 The college does not rest on its laurels and constantly strives for new heights.